 In order to work and stay in Germany for more than 90 days, you will then have to apply for a residence permit once you arrive in Germany at the local Foreigners' Office.

 If you do not apply for an entry visa, you will not be able to lawfully work until you apply for, and receive, a residence permit.
-This will require a considerable amount of time, as there are also a few other formalities to take care of beforehand (please see the checklist for an overview).
+This will require a considerable amount of time, as there are also a few other formalities to take care of beforehand.